ShariarNiaj05/graphql-blog-app-server/README.md

-# Graphql blog app server
+# Graphql Blog App Server

+## Requirements

+- user can post blog content
+- user can see post